 U.S. firms and other foreign device manufactures enjoy a stellar reputation in China’s healthcare sector.
 The public and private healthcare sectors also have a lot of room for future growth, as China’s overall healthcare expenditures (close to 6% of GDP) fall below many other countries — but China is making up ground fast.
 This means there will be more medical device competition entering the market, both foreign and domestic, including many new lucrative business opportunities to chase after.

-Chinese Medical Translation Strategies for Foreign Companies
+Chinese Medical Device Translation Strategies for Foreign Companies

 Experienced translation agencies that specialize in Chinese medical translation, technical translations related to the medical device industry, software localization, as well as the day-to-day documentation translation needed to handle regulatory issues, can assist a device manufacturer working in China by facilitating a company’s entry into the marketplace, and then helping maintain its presence and good reputation on the ground.